Test your skills on our all Hosting services and get 15% off!

 find . -name "*.log" -exec bash -c 'mv "$1" "${1%.log}.txt"' -- {} \;

-• find . -name “*.log”: Finds all files with a .log extension in the current directory.
+• find .-name“*.log”: Finds all files with .log extension in the current directory.

-• -exec bash -c ‘mv “$1” “${1%.log}.txt”‘ — {} \;: Executes the mv command to rename the files by stripping the .log extension and adding .txt.
+• exec bash -c ‘mv “$1” “${1%.log}.txt”‘ — {} \;: Executes the mv command to rename the files, removing the .log extension and adding .txt.

-4. Renaming Files with a Graphical Interface
+4. Renaming files with GUI

 • Nautilus (for GNOME)